cossonlin/reactive-api-integrate-with-redis/README.md

 ## Usage

-Reactive API has been introduced for this service.
-As we expect heavy API calls coming from various dashboards, we don't want one request blocking the other request.
+Reactive API is Asynchronous and Non-Blocking which is fit for high frequency request system.
 Path mapping is defined in the Router class, then handler will be invoked to handle business logic like service class.

 ### Save value